Operator-induced structural variable selection for identifying materials genes: Introduction

-The geometry of OIS defined by operators $\mathcal{O}$ and high-order compositions poses daunting challenges to descriptor selection.
-Several descriptor selection methods have been recently proposed in the materials science literature \citep{SISSO, O'Connor2018, MgO}, building on modern variable selection methods in statistics.
-A commonality between these methods is their \textit{one-shot} descriptor generation and selection scheme: construct millions of descriptors by compositions of operators on the primary features then perform variable selection on the descriptor space.
-In particular, they first construct descriptors by applying operators iteratively $M$ times on the primary feature space $\bm{X}_0 \equiv \bm{X} = (\bm{x}_1,\ldots,\bm{x}_p) \in \mathbb{R}^{n \times p}$ to construct a ultra-high dimensional descriptor space $\bm{X}_M \equiv \mathcal{O}^{(M)}(\bm{X}_0)$ of $O(p^{2^M})$ descriptors, assuming binary operators are used in each iteration.
-Then variants of generic statistical methods are adopted to select variables from $\bm{X}_M$.
-Along this line, the method SISSO (Sure Independence Screening and Sparsifying Operator) proposed by \cite{SISSO} builds on Sure Independence Screening, or SIS \citep{SIS}, \citet{O'Connor2018} uses LASSO \citep{LASSO}, and \cite{MgO} adopts Bayesian variable selection methods such as the Dirichlet-Laplace and Horseshoe priors \citep{DL, horseshoe}.
+Descriptor selection has attracted growing attention in materials science.
+Recent methods often build on a \textit{one-shot} descriptor generation and selection scheme followed by modern statistical variable selection approaches~\citep{O'Connor2018, SISSO, MgO}.
+In particular, they first construct descriptors by applying operators iteratively $M$ times on the primary feature space $\bm{X}^{(0)} \equiv \bm{X} = (\bm{x}_1,\ldots,\bm{x}_p) \in \mathbb{R}^{n \times p}$ to construct an ultra-high dimensional descriptor space $\bm{X}^{(M)} \equiv \mathcal{O}^{(M)}(\bm{X})$ of $O(p^{2^M})$ descriptors, assuming binary operators are used in each iteration.
+Then variants of generic statistical methods are adopted to select variables from $\bm{X}^{(M)}$.
+Along this line, the method SISSO (Sure Independence Screening and Sparsifying Operator) proposed by \cite{SISSO} builds on Sure Independence Screening, or SIS \citep{SIS}, \citet{O'Connor2018} uses LASSO \citep{LASSO}, and \cite{MgO} adopts Bayesian variable selection methods.